Cmoen11/BuffBot/README.md

 --- | --- | ---
-`!help` | Gives a list of all of the commands | Everyone `!math` | Can do nearly everything you want in math | Everyone
+`!help` | Gives a list of all of the commands | Everyone `!math` | Can do nearly everything you want in math | Everyone `!summon` | Bot will join your channel if you're in a voice channel | Restricted `!leaveChannel` | Bot will leave your channel \ Restricted

 <br>